Left side brain injury can lead to difficulties with language and reasoning skills.

 - Global aphasia.
 This is the most severe form of aphasia.
-A person with Global Aphasia cannot speak, read or write and can barely understand what is spoken to them.
+A person with Global Aphasia cannot speak, read or write and can barely understand others.

 - Broca’s aphasia This one is also called “expressive” or “non-fluent” aphasia.
 With Broca’s aphasia, a person can understand what others say, but has difficulty speaking their own words.
 They can also read but cannot write.

 - Wernicke’s aphasia.
-This form is pretty much the exact opposite of Broca’s aphasia.
+This form is the exact opposite of Broca’s aphasia.
 In this form of aphasia, a person can speak fine, but cannot understand others.

 The best way to treat aphasia in any form is to work with a speech-language pathologist who can create a custom plan that best fits your needs.